LambdaLabs/docsy-lambda-docs/README.md

 ### Previewing your changes

+You should preview your changes locally to make sure they're building as expected.
 The recommended way to preview your changes is to use [Docker Compose](https://docs.docker.com/compose/).

 While in the directory for your clone of the docs site repository, run: